-11. Security lights are strongly discouraged but may be allowed subject to specific review and approval by the DRC.
+Security lights are strongly discouraged but may be allowed subject to specific review and approval by the DRC.

 a.
-The light source of these lights shall not be visible from any neighbor’s window and will only be allowed to operate on a motion detector and stay lit for a maximum of twenty
+The light source of these lights shall not be visible from any neighbor’s window and will only be allowed to operate on a motion detector and stay lit for a maximum of twenty (20) continuous minutes.

-64

-GPN | DESIGN GUIDELINES

-Section IV: Detached Condominium Homes

-(20) continuous minutes.

-The lights shall not be installed higher than twelve (12) feet above existing grade.
+The lights shall not be installed higher than twelve (12) feet above the existing grade.

 Security lights must still meet the requirement of shielding of the light sources, and the light source shall not be visible from neighboring property.